The month-end close checklist for Finance teams

 Jocelyn Ho

 Financial closing is a key task for finance teams that comes around at the end of every month, quarter, and year.
-In theory, closing the books is a relatively straightforward process–you aim to organize, reconcile, and report the financial activities of the company over the fiscal period.
+In theory, closing the books is a relatively straightforward process – you aim to organise, reconcile, and report the financial activities of the company over the fiscal period.

 Yet as teams expand and workforces become more distributed, the reality for many accountants is a series of hectic and stressful tasks that take much longer than they should.
 With month-end closing, it can feel like a never-ending cycle of chasing after documents throughout the year.